shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 Submissions consist of

-- A short report of the task, metrics and datasets
+- A short report of the task, metrics and datasets,
-- An implementation of the task, metrics and/or datasets, comprised of a plugin to the ``shifthappens`` benchmark package, and all required external data files
+- An implementation of the task, metrics and/or datasets, comprised of a plugin to the ``shifthappens`` benchmark package, and all required external data files.

 Both components will be submitted via OpenReview, and reviewing is double-blind (**submission link tba**).
 The workshop will not have any official proceedings, so it is non-archival.